How It Works

 If you choose surgery as an area of interest and shadow a surgeon during your time with us, you will have the opportunity to observe surgery while standing just a few feet away.
 You will not be taught procedures, nor will you be expected to perform any.
 However, for an aspiring surgeon, this shadowing experience can provide you with the knowledge that it is the right specialty for you.

 The greatest challenge you may encounter would be a lack of supplies or equipment for diagnostics.
 This is where you will see medical care at its most basic.
 This is where a lot of our interns discover the most rewarding experiences.
 Seeing how doctors operate in the most drastic conditions can be the most rewarding of experiences.

 Interning in a foreign country can be a rewarding and life-changing experience but it can also be quite challenging.
 It is important for interns to assure their chosen organization provides structured experiences with ample local support.
 For families and loved ones back home, it is equally important that such organizations provide a single-point of contact that can be reached in case of an emergency.
-IMA’s programs balance structure with ample local guidance and 24-hour, U.S.-based support for interns and their loved ones.
+IMA’s job shadowing programs balance structure with ample local guidance and 24-hour, U.S.-based support for interns and their loved ones.

 Most interns prefer to book their own flights.
 However, our team in the United States can assist with your flight bookings at no additional cost.
 If you would like us to help, please let us know and we will take care of the bookings on your behalf.

 The risk of exposure to infectious diseases such as HIV/AIDS is often greater when working in parts of the developing world.
 Volunteers must assure that prospective organizations have established protocols in place in the event of exposure.
 IMA is committed to the safety of our interns and has developed stringent protocols and training programs, which work to minimize the risk of exposure.
 In the case of exposure, IMA has physicians on-call 24 hours a day to provide timely PEP at no expense to our volunteers.